 How Richmond Vale Academy was started

 The Academy' buildings were constructed in the 80’s as a Vocational School for Vincentians and an experimental school for Danish youth with special needs.
 From the mid 80’s the school activities ceased and the farm was developed.
 In the beginning of 2000 first attempts to re-start the Academy was done, and the Academy has been in full operation since 2007.
-In 2012, the Academy partnered with One World University to offer students the possibility to take a university certificate.

 How it all started creating Another Kind of School